bhavikam28/tech-blog/content/posts/taste of devops.md

 draft: false
 tags: ["AWS", "AWS Security", "DevOps", "GitHub Actions", "Terraform"]
 categories: ["DevOps"]
+description: "Learn how I built a fully automated, secure, and scalable tech blog using Terraform, GitHub Actions, and AWS."
 ---

-# How I Built a Fully Automated, Secure, and Scalable Tech Blog Using Terraform, GitHub Actions, and AWS

 ![alt text](/images/tasteofdevops/techblog.png)

-Building a tech blog is more than just writing content — it’s about creating a platform that’s secure, scalable, and easy to maintain.
+Building a tech blog is more than just writing content — it’s about creating a platform that’s **secure**, **scalable**, and **easy to maintain**.
 When I started this project, I wanted to build something that could grow with me without requiring constant manual updates.
 In this post, I’ll walk you through my journey of building a fully automated tech blog using DevOps tools like **GitHub Actions**, **Terraform**, and **AWS**, complete with all the hiccups, “aha!” moments, and lessons learned along the way.
-Whether you’re a beginner, this guide will help you create a robust blogging platform that’s both efficient and secure.
+Whether you’re a beginner or an experienced developer, this guide will help you create a robust blogging platform that’s both efficient and secure.

 ---